 Gender expression and identity has often been considered as binary–either masculine or feminine–but most of us fall somewhere along or outside of the spectrum of gender characteristics.
-Diverse gender identities appear to be more prevalent in autistic individuals than neurotypical people.
+Divergent gender identities appear to be more prevalent in Autistic individuals than neurotypical people.
 Unfortunately, most of the academic work on this intersection is less than complimentary, posing neuro- and gender diversity as ‘abnormal’.
-Fortunately, there is growing work in print and online by autistic trans activists which champions these identities as an important part of human diversity.
+Fortunately, there is growing work in print and online by Autistic trans and / or non-binary activists which champions these identities as an important part of human diversity.

 Autistic people often have a very strong self-understanding and self-knowledge, despite living in a world which does not cater to their diverse behaviours, emotions, and perceptions.
 These differences in social understanding and cognition may permit Autists to understand gender in all its multiplicities, allowing them to dress and interact with others in ways which fit their own individual needs and interests.
 Furthermore, working outside of societal expectations allows Autistic people to experience and express gender identities in a wholly individualistic manner.